 Rasam is a thin broth-like soup made with lentil water and a blend of warming spices called rasam powder.
 Add a dollop of ghee and you have the makings of a feel good mildly spiced soup called rasam.
 Rasam is typically served like soup or can be had ladled over steaming white rice.

 Rasam is made with lentil water, which is the water that is used to cook lentils.
 Normally when cooking lentils there will be lentil water in the pot after the lentil has been cooked.
 Rather than discard the lentil water – this water is used to make rasam.

 Rasam is made with a spice blend called rasam powder.
 Most South Indian homes have a family rasam powder recipe that has been passed down through the generations.
-Rasam powder consists of 5 spices, curry leaves and dry lentils that are all roasted to bring out their aroma.
+Rasam powder consists of five such as coriander seeds, cumin seeds, red chilis, curry leaves and dry lentils that are dry roasted to bring out their aroma.
 Then the spice mixture is ground into spice blend and stored to use later.
 These days rasam powder can also be bought at Indian grocery stores.
 Once you have a rasam powder (homemade or store bought), it’s a breeze to make rasam.

 There are so many variations of rasam – there is tomato rasam, lemon rasam, ginger rasam, black pepper rasam, garlic rasam, tamarind rasam, and raw mango rasam just to name a few.
 Here is a look at rasam at a few dinner gatherings.

 Tomato rasam is the one that I make for my family when they want a comforting feel-good meal.
 Here I have included a recipe for basic rasam with tomatoes.